ray-project/enhancements/reps/2023-06-06-simplify-sync.md

         If no metadata is stored, an empty dict is returned.""" pass

-    def set_metadata(self, metadata: Dict[str, Any]) -> None:
+    def update_metadata(self, metadata: Dict[str, Any]) -> None:
-        """Overwrite the metadata stored with this checkpoint.
+        """Update the metadata stored with this checkpoint.

-        This will overwrite any existing metadata stored with this checkpoint.
+        The values of keys that already exist will be overwritten.
         """
         pass

+    def reset_metadata(self, metadata: Dict[str, Any]) -> None:
+        """Overwrite the entire metadata with this dict.""" pass

     @staticmethod